sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

 Further, a good understanding of Satellite and, more importantly, a good understanding of the concepts around Ansible is **required**.
 Especially [variable precedence](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#understanding-variable-precedence) should be well known.
 Don't get me wrong, it is still a step by step guide, but nevertheless, if you want to adjust this step by step guide to *your* infrastructure (which is likely that you'd want to do that :grin:), you **need** to understand the concepts around Ansible.

 All variables we define are either [host or group variables](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html#organizing-host-and-group-variables).
 This has the benefit that your inventory is not cluttered with variables, and additionally, this allows you to create different variables for each of your Satellite instances (if you have multiple).
 I use group variables only for variables that are required by all my Satellite instances.

+Please note, only a fraction of the available variables are used for each role.
+Please make sure to check out each section's documentation of the respective role for a complete list of available variables.
+Further, relevant documentation is also linked in each section that complements the respective steps that are done in Ansible if you'd like to know more about the general (manual) procedure.

+In below sections I make heavy use of [GitHub gists](https://docs.github.com/en/get-started/writing-on-github/editing-and-sharing-content-with-gists/creating-gists#about-gists) to show **my personal configuration** of the respective roles.
+You **need to modify every gist so that it works for your environment**.
+For this purpose, I documented (almost) every variable in the gists to ensure the usage is clear.
+Should something be not clear, please refer to the role documentation (that is linked in every section), which provides additional context as well as possibly other variables to use that make sense to use in your environment.

 :information_source: Just as a general information: Variables that are prefixed with `satellite_` are 'official' role variables of the roles we are going to use.
 Variables prefixed with `sat_` are custom variables (which usually get merged into a `satelite_` variable eventually).